edwardshen24/my_portfolio/README.md

 This is my resume portfolio.

-Taken from https://github.com/imfunniee/fimbo,  imfunniee and Rohxn16
+Taken from https://github.com/imfunniee/fimbo, authors are imfunniee and Rohxn16